kevinlondon/kevinlondon.github.io/_posts/2015-07-14-sunglasses-scam.md

 range from something like $100 off a set of new tires to a discount on headphones.
 I've noticed, over time, that the frequency that I check the site is linked to how many purchases I make.
 Is it still a deal if I'm purchasing more things than I need?
 Am I "saving money" if I'm spending it more often?

 Anchoring
 =========

 In some studies that Kahneman mentions, they found that if they started any discussion with a higher number, participants were more likely to believe the number and use it (consciously or otherwise) as their starting point.
 There's an excellent example from the book:

 > Is the height of the tallest redwood more or less than 1,200 feet?
 > What is your best guess about the height of the tallest redwood?
->
-> -- Kahneman, Daniel (2011-10-25).
-Thinking, Fast and Slow (p.
-123).
-Farrar, Straus
-and Giroux.
-Kindle Edition.

 They found that when they used the "high anchor" of 1200 feet, the average person guessed that the tallest tree was 844 feet tall.
 Conversely, with a "low